Summer Pet Care Tips

-Sometimes we forget that dogs and cats cannot easily dress down like we can in the summertime - unless pet owners take their dog to a professional dog groomer.
-They may not be showing it, but pets are sweating in the summer season.
+Sometimes we forget that pets cannot easily dress down like we can in the summertime (unless pet owners take their dogs to a professional dog groomer to trim their fur).
+They may not be showing it, but dogs and cats are sweating in their fur coats.
 Dehydration and heat stroke are major threats for both pet owners and pets; and it's important that both animal and human drink extra water during summer and take breaks from the sun.

 Heat Stroke and dehydration go hand-in-hand.
 Dogs with short snouts or overweight pups are more likely to get heat stroke.
-Know the signs of heat stroke in dogs:
+Although the most common sign of heat stroke is the loss of elasticity in the skin, dogs may also experience these common heat stroke symptoms:

 - Dry gums